drakkan/sftpgo/docs/howto/getting-started.md

 \q
 ```

-Open the SFTPGo configuration file, search for the `data_provider` section and change it as follow.
+You can open the SFTPGo configuration file, search for the `data_provider` section and change it as follow.

 ```json
   "data_provider": {